Posted on :: Tags: , , , ,

 This is an ancient post from 2013.
 I’m not using any of these now.

-files were converted to plain, headerless HTML and they were collected together to build an XML file.
-The obvious drawback is that all HTML files should be generated by Pandoc and anything that doesn't fit that route does not appear in the feeds.
+Previously with Pandoc, I was using a simple setup to create RSS feeds.
+Markdown files were converted to plain, headerless HTML, and they were collected together to build an XML file.
+The obvious drawback is that all HTML files should be generated by Pandoc; anything that doesn’t fit that route does not appear in the feeds.

-However, when I began to use Org Mode for data analysis and other tasks, I began not to touch Pandoc.
-Org Mode has extensive facilities for exporting into HTML and other document formats and I would not mess with Pandoc for this.
+However, when I began to use Org Mode for data analysis and other tasks, I stopped using Pandoc.
+Org Mode has extensive facilities for exporting into HTML and other document formats, so I would not mess with Pandoc for this.

-I thought RSS can be produced by parsing HTML files after they are produced.
-This requires to parse the HTML file but it's simple, and there are parsers for all programming languages out there.
-My previous RSS generator was in Python and I decided to modify it to fit my needs.
-I think producing RSS for a static HTML site is a common need and I tried to solve this problem as simple as possible.
+I thought RSS could be produced by parsing HTML files after they are produced.
+This requires parsing the HTML file, but it’s simple, and there are parsers for all programming languages out there.
+My previous RSS generator was in Python, and I decided to modify it to fit my needs.
+I think producing RSS for a static HTML site is a common need, and I tried to solve this problem as simply as possible.

-Let's begin with the ubiquitous shebang line.
-This tells that the script is in Python.
+Let’s begin with the ubiquitous shebang line.
+This tells the system that the script is in Python.

 #!/usr/bin/env python

-Following are the exports for this script.
-Apart from PyRSS2Gen all modules are present in Python 2.7
+The following are the imports for this script.
+Apart from PyRSS2Gen, all modules are present in Python 2.7.

 import argparse